awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 The status of the command in this example can be Success, Pending, or InProgress\.

 **Get command information per instance**
-The following command uses the command ID from the previous command to get the status of the command execution on a per instance basis\.
+The following command uses the `CommandId` from the previous command to get the status of the command execution on a per instance basis\.

 ```
 Get-SSMCommandInvocation -CommandId $runPSCommand.CommandId
 ```

 **Get command information with response data for a specific instance**
-The following command returns the output of the original Send\-SSMCommand for a specific instance\.
+The following command returns the output of the original `Send-SSMCommand` for a specific instance\.

 ```
+Get-SSMCommandInvocation `
+-CommandId $runPSCommand.CommandId `
+-Details $true `
+-InstanceId InstanceId `
-Get-SSMCommandInvocation -CommandId $runPSCommand.CommandId -Details $true -InstanceId Instance-ID | select -ExpandProperty CommandPlugins
+| Select -ExpandProperty CommandPlugins
 ```

 ### Cancel a command<a name="walkthrough-powershell-run-script-cancel-command"></a>

-The following command cancels the Send\-SSMCommand for the AWS\-RunPowerShellScript document\.
+The following command cancels the `Send-SSMCommand` for the `AWS-RunPowerShellScript` document\.

 ```
+$cancelCommand = Send-SSMCommand `
+-InstanceIds @("InstanceId","InstanceId") `
+-DocumentName "AWS-RunPowerShellScript" `
-$cancelCommandResponse=Send-SSMCommand -InstanceId @('Instance-ID','Instance-ID') -DocumentName AWS-RunPowerShellScript -Comment 'Demo AWS-RunPowerShellScript with two instances' -Parameter @{'commands'='Start-Sleep –Seconds 120; dir C:\'}
+-Comment "Demo AWS-RunPowerShellScript with two instances" `
+-Parameter @{'commands'='Start-Sleep –Seconds 120; dir C:\'}

-Stop-SSMCommand -CommandId $cancelCommandResponse.CommandId
+Stop-SSMCommand -CommandId $cancelCommand.CommandId
 ```

 **Check the command status**
-The following command checks the status of the Cancel command\.
+The following command checks the status of the `Cancel` command\.

 ```
-Get-SSMCommand -CommandId $cancelCommandResponse.CommandId
+Get-SSMCommand -CommandId $cancelCommand.CommandId
 ```

 ## Install an Application Using the AWS\-InstallApplication Document<a name="walkthrough-powershell-install-application"></a>

-Using Run Command and the AWS\-InstallApplication document, you can install, repair, or uninstall applications on instances\.
+Using Run Command and the `AWS-InstallApplication` document, you can install, repair, or uninstall applications on instances\.
 The command requires the path or address to an MSI\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.